On this page

 The cost of an annual compliance inspection and first follow-up is included in the one-off cost to register or renew, listed in the above table.

 If the breaches are identified, further inspections will be made until compliance is achieved.
-You will be charged $271.00 for each inspection beyond the first follow-up inspection.
+You’ll be charged $280 for each inspection beyond the first follow-up inspection.

 More information